 David is a former non‑executive director of Child Fund Australia and was Chair of the Ella Centre, a disability and aged services support charity in Sydney’s Inner West.

 Peter Hogan is a Chartered Accountant with more than 50 years of experience.
-Peter began his career at the ATO before moving into the private sector and becoming a corporate tax partner with PricewaterhouseCoopers (PwC).
+Peter’s career began at the ATO before moving into the private sector and then as a corporate tax partner with PricewaterhouseCoopers (PwC).

-Peter currently serves as a Member of the Federal Government’s Tax Practitioners Board and on the Board of Don Bosco (Brunswick) Youth Foundation Inc.
+Peter currently serves as a member of the Tax Practitioners Board and on the Board of Don Bosco (Brunswick) Youth Foundation Inc.

 Ex officio members

 Dini Soulio is the Commissioner of Consumer Affairs and Liquor and Gambling with Consumer and Business Services (CBS) in South Australia.
 CBS has a broad portfolio which includes regulation of charities.

 Dini’s background is as a solicitor in private practice, working in the areas of insurance, workers’ compensation and criminal law.
 He has also held senior regulatory roles with Customs and ASIC.